2025 PDC Pro Tour

 The 2025 PDC Pro Tour was a series of non-televised darts tournaments organised by the Professional Darts Corporation (PDC).
 Players Championships and European Tours are the events that make up the Pro Tour.
-The 2025 calendar consisted of 34 Players Championship events and 14 European Tour events, as well as 24 events for each of the PDC's secondary tours—the Challenge Tour, Development Tour and Women's Series.
+The 2025 calendar consisted of 34 Players Championship events, 14 European Tour events, as well as 24 events for each of the PDC's secondary tours—the Challenge Tour, Development Tour and Women's Series.

 Prize money

 The prize money remained unchanged from the previous year.
 The breakdown for each tour is shown below: